Dr Sam Abraham

 Dr Kathryn Daveson

-Australian Commission on Safety and Quality in Healthcare, Canberra
+Australian Commission on Safety and Quality in Healthcare, New South Wales

 Dr Kathryn Daveson is an infectious diseases physician and the current Clinical Director at the Australian Commission on Safety and Quality in Health Care Antimicrobial Use and Resistance in Australia (AURA) program.
 She has jurisdictional level experience in both Queensland and ACT Health where she has worked in antimicrobial stewardship in addition to clinical infectious diseases from rural to tertiary healthcare settings.
 Her other interests are in health economics, antibiotic pharmacokinetics and pharmacodynamics, infection control and the immunocompromised host.